vduseev/opensearch-logger/README.md

 This is a fork of [Python Elasticsearch ECS Log handler][python-elasticsearch-ecs-logger] project which was in turn forked from [Python Elasticsearch Logger][python-elasticsearch-logger] project.
-While original is perfectly suitable for logging to Elasticsearch, due to the split between Opensearch and Elasticsearch it makes sense to make a fork entirely tailored to work with Opensearch and based on the official [`opensearch-py`][opensearch-py] Python library.
+While original is perfectly suitable for logging to Elasticsearch, due to the split between OpenSearch and Elasticsearch it makes sense to make a fork entirely tailored to work with OpenSearch and based on the official [`opensearch-py`][opensearch-py] Python library.

-The API between `python-elasticsearch-ecs-logger` and this project has slightly changed for better compatibility with Opensearch and for the purposes of simplification.
+The API between `python-elasticsearch-ecs-logger` and this project has slightly changed for better compatibility with OpenSearch and for the purposes of simplification.

 ## License